 - Assist with the planning and execution of HRC’s National

 dinner, working closely with the volunteer dinner committee.

 - A bachelor's degree (or equivalent work experience) plus five

 to seven years related experience is required in event management

 - Must be highly organized, detail-oriented, and able to handle

-- Must have strong speaking and writing skills, and strong verbal
+- Must also have excellent writing skills, computer proficiency,

 No phone calls or emails, please.
 Due to the volume of applications